Open Data is information held by the Government and local councils which is freely available for use and reuse by the public.

 Local Government Transparency Code 2015

-Local Government Transparency Code 2015, published on GOV.UK, sets out the minimum data that we need to publish and how often we should publish the data.
-We are fully committed to open data and to fulfilling our duties to publish our data under the code.
+The Local Government Transparency Code 2015, published on GOV.UK, sets out the minimum data that we need to publish and how often we should publish the data.
+We are fully committed to open data and to fulfilling our duties to publish our data under the Code.

 Use of our open data

-Below are the data sets that we currently publish for public reuse.
-All data listed on this page is released for public reuse under the Open Government Licence.
-This licence allows you to use the data for any purpose you wish, so long as the source is credited to Eden District Council.
-If you use any of these data sets to create web applications we would really like to know - let us know and we will list them here.
+We release all data listed on this page for public reuse under the Open Government Licence.
+This licence allows you to use the data for any purpose you wish, so long as you credit the source to Eden District Council.
+If you use any of these data sets to create web applications, please let us know and we will list them here.

 See Council Constitution.

-Details of all council expenditure exceeding £500 is published monthly
+We publish monthly details of all council expenditure exceeding £500.

-Details of all council expenditure on Government procurement cards is published monthly
+We publish monthly details of all council expenditure on Government procurement cards.

 Counter fraud investigation falls under the remit of the Senior Auditor.
 As we previously transferred our housing stock, we have not used powers under the Prevention of Social Housing Fraud (Power to Require Information) (England) Regulations 2014 or similar.
-In the year 2016/2017 there were no cases of suspected fraud.
+In the years 2016/2017 or 2017/18, there were no cases of suspected fraud.